CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 	}
 	```

-### Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint.
+6. Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint.

 ### Pricing
 The costs associated with this deployment are for the CenturyLink Cloud infrastructure only.
 There are no ownCloud license costs or additional fees bundled in.

-### About ownCloud and Bitnami
+### About ownCloud
-CenturyLink Cloud works with [Bitnami](http://www.bitnami.com) to provide open source software integrations to its customers.
-Bitnami is a library of popular server applications and development environments that can be installed with one click, either in your laptop, in a virtual machine or hosted in the cloud.
-Bitnami takes care of compiling and configuring the applications and all of their dependencies (third-party libraries, language runtimes, databases) so they work out-of-the-box.
-The resulting packaged software (a 'stack') is then made available as native installers, virtual machines and cloud images.
-These Bitnami application packages provide a consistent, secure and optimized end-user experience when deploying any app, on any platform.
+[ownCloud](https://owncloud.org/history/) gives you universal access to your files through a web interface or WebDAV.
+It also provides a platform to easily view & sync your contacts, calendars and bookmarks across all your devices and enables basic editing right on the web.
+Installation has minimal server requirements, doesn’t need special permissions and is quick. ownCloud Server is extendable via a simple but powerful API for applications and plugins.

 ### Frequently Asked Questions

 #### Who should I contact for support?
-* For issues related to deploying the ownCloud on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [Bitnami Support website](http://www.bitnami.com/support)
+* For issues related to deploying the ownCloud on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [ownCloud Support website](https://owncloud.org/support/)
 * For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).